Operator algebras generated by left invertibles: Properties of Left Invertible Operators and

 We prove that when the dimension of $\ker(T^*)$ is finite, $\mathscr{C} \subset \KH$.
 We then show that $\A_T / \mathscr{C}$ consists of formal Laurent polynomials, namely polynomials in $z$ and $z^{-1}$.
 Moreover $T$ may also be dilated to an invertible, allowing us to identify $\A_T$ as the corner of the algebra generated by this invertible.
-Combining these results allows one to heuristically describe $\A_T$ as sums of compact operators and Laurent series.
-We begin this section with a simple observation that will be used throughout the paper:
+Combining these results allows one to parameterize the commutator ideal.